ubiquibit-inc/sensor-failure/README.md

 Two runtime options are provided for queuing up data for `WxStream`: `LiveKafkaFeeder` and `InitKafkaImpl`

-`InitKafkaImpl` is a Spark application that processes fully-downloaded data files and writes them to Kafka.
+`InitKafkaImpl` is a Spark application that processes downloaded data files and writes them to Kafka.
 It needs to be run one time per station.

 If you want to do retrospective analysis for a few stations, this is a good option.